Want to trace your family’s roots but don’t know where to start? These tips will help you plan a successful family history trip.

-- What Information They May Have – It would be good to know what kind of information the organization may have for you to look at.
+- What Information They May Have – It would be good to know the information the organization may have for you to look at.
 This way, you will know if it is worthwhile to see them.
-I have found many times that you may need to go there to really know what information they have.
+I have often found that you may need to go there to know what information they have.

-- If An Appointment is Required – It would be good to know if an appointment is required to view the information you want to view.
+- If An Appointment is Required – It would be good to know if an appointment is required to view the information you want.
 If possible, you should try to make that appointment before you travel.

-- If Other Data is Needed – It would be good to know if any other data is needed for you to be able to get the information you desire.
-It would be best to try to prepare all this before you actually travel.
+- If Other Data is Needed – It would be good to know if any other data is needed for you to get the information you desire.
+It would be best to try to prepare all this before you travel.

-- Translation – For some places, you visit the people may not speak English.
-Today, you can use some translators for general translations, but if you need to read some of the old records and are not experienced in this, you may need to hire a local translator.
+- Translation – For some places you visit, people may not speak English.
+Today, you can use some translators for general translations, but if you need to read some old records and are not experienced in this, you may need to hire a local translator.
 You can try to check out the websites Freelancer.com by clicking here or Smartcat by clicking here to find a translator.

 Here are some very good online maps:

 - Google Maps – Google Maps is one of the best online maps around.
 You can find out more about Google Maps by clicking here.

 - OpenStreetMap – This global map has a lot of data about roads, cafes, trails, and cafes.
 You can find out more by clicking here.

 - Bing Maps – Bing Maps is powered by Microsoft and has a lot of information.
 You can find out more by clicking here,

 - Michelin Maps – This map is a wholly-owned subsidiary of the Michelin Group, and they have good maps for Europe.
 You can find out more by clicking here.